flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 ### Dependence vs. Runtime Reference

 Architecture identifies and relates *code artifacts* rather than *runtime instances*.
 The latter are basically memory areas that applications allocate at runtime.
 They could be objects, which are instances of classes, or even processes, which are instances of their respective program code.
-Runtime instances can reference each other through memory address pointers, network requests and other mechanisms.
+Runtime instances can reference each other through memory address pointers, URLs and other mechanisms.

 **A runtime situation can be interesting but is only loosely related to code structure.** To mix both perspectives is surprisingly tempting, so their distinction gets clouded in casual conversations and sloppy sketches, but it is profound in reality. **Combining structural dependence and instance reference in the same diagram would make that diagram meaningless.**